List of presidents of Brazil: First Republic (1889–1930)

-In accordance with those transitional provisions, Congress elected the then head of the provisional government, Deodoro da Fonseca, as the first president of the republic.
-Marshal Floriano Peixoto was elected by Congress to be the first vice president.
-The inauguration of the first president and of the first vice president was held on 26 February 1891, only two days after the promulgation of the new Republican Constitution.
-Deodoro resigned the presidency ten months later after a coup d'état in which he dissolved Congress was reversed.
+In accordance with those transitional provisions of the Constitution, Congress elected the then head of the provisional government, Deodoro da Fonseca, as the first President of Brazil.
+Marshal Floriano Peixoto was elected by Congress as the first vice president.
+The inauguration of the first president and of the first vice president was held on 26 February 1891, just two days after the promulgation of the new Constitution.
+Deodoro soon resigned from the presidency ten months later, after a coup d'état in which he dissolved Congress was reversed.
 Floriano Peixoto was then inaugurated as president.
-In 1894, Peixoto was succeeded by Prudente de Morais, the first president of Brazil to be elected by direct popular ballot.
+In 1894, Peixoto was succeeded by Prudente de Morais, the first President Brazil to be elected by direct popular ballot.
 Morais, who was the first president to be elected under the permanent provisions of the Constitution adopted in 1891, was also the first civilian to assume the presidency of Brazil.

-Although it was theoretically a constitutional democracy, the Old Republic was characterized by the power of regional oligarchies and the seldom broken alternation of power in the federal sphere between the states of São Paulo and Minas Gerais.
-The vote in the countryside was often controlled by local land owners, and less than 6% of the population had the right to vote due to literacy requirements.
+Although it was theoretically a constitutional democracy, the First Republic was characterized by the power of regional oligarchies and the seldom broken alternation of power in the federal sphere between the states of São Paulo and Minas Gerais.
+The vote in the countryside was often controlled by local land owners, as less than 6% of the population had the right to vote due to literacy requirements.

-In 1930, when Brazil was suffering the effects of the Wall Street crash of 1929, a revolution broke out in the country and the Old Republic ended.
-President Washington Luís, who was supported by São Paulo oligarchies, broke the expected alternation between São Paulo and Minas Gerais and supported a candidate who was also from São Paulo, Júlio Prestes.
-Prestes won the 1930 election, but Washington Luís was deposed three weeks before the end of his term and Prestes was never inaugurated.
+In 1930, when Brazil was suffering the effects of the Wall Street crash of 1929, a revolution broke out in the country, ending the First Republic.
+Washington Luís, who was supported by the São Paulo oligarchies, broke the expected alternation between São Paulo and Minas Gerais by supporting another candidate from São Paulo, Júlio Prestes.
+Prestes won the 1930 election, but Washington Luís was deposed three weeks before the end of his term, and Prestes was never inaugurated.